M0RP43U588/Gambling/README.md

-# About the project
+# About the Project
-Project me and MIBB were forced to do in IMS, it is written in jave (bloat) and not assembly (good).
+This is a project we had to do in IMS, and it is written in Java (why do we learn ts, why not cpp or asm).
+The Game itself is Roulette and its played a terminal emulator.

-Please donate to fix my back posture which is caused by IMS
+Our project, like many others in our class, focuses on gambling but we want to be clear that we !(do not encourage) anyone to gamble in real life.

+## Goal
+The Goal of the Project is !(to learn infinite java methods) and to beat the Windows users by making a better Project than theirs.